Raise default rates

 - then we would basically allow "infinite bursts" for that time; however, when the bandwidth use does not go down, we get the same behaviour as we have now, but once it "cools down", we basically get space for a new burst

 Does this sound fine?
 Would it actually help, or do the vehicles make trouble even when no big action is happening?
 I.e. can I have a netgraph screenshot of when vehicles caused bandwidth problems?

-#3 Updated by divVerent almost 2 years ago
+#3 Updated by divVerent about 2 years ago

 I made a DarkPlaces repo branch divVerent/ratelimit.